Death of Regis Korchinski-Paquet: Reaction

 Shortly after Korchinski-Paquet's death, her mother Beals-Clayton was recorded in a video stating that responding officers had shoved her daughter off the apartment balcony.
 Her cousin claimed that it was not possible that she decided to kill herself, stating "Exactly, my cousin's not jumping.
 She's a Christian woman, she’s not doing suicide, that ain't what we do, we don't do that, we ain't killing ourselves, that's number one, 100 per cent."

 The Toronto Police Services Board announced that they agree that "everyone wants and deserves answers" and that they investigate the matter "as expeditiously as possible".
 The head of the union representing Toronto police stated that everyone should withhold judgement until all facts and evidence are available.

 A protest organized by the group Not Another Black Life occurred on May 30.
 Thousands of people gathered to protest Korchinski-Paquet's death and other issues of anti-black and anti-Indigenous sentiment.
 Police officers estimated the protest was attended by 3,500 to 4,000 people at the Toronto rally, with a few hundred at a separate rally in Halifax.
 Due to the size of the crowd, many protesters were unable to maintain 2 m of physical distance, which had been mandated by the province in response to the COVID-19 pandemic.
 A further protest in Toronto occurred on June 5.

-The rallies took place at the same time as rallies, protests and riots in the United States and elsewhere in reaction to the murder of George Floyd at the hands of Minneapolis police.
+The rallies took place at the same time as rallies, protests and riots in the United States and elsewhere in reaction to the murder of George Floyd by Minneapolis police.